 I’m going to be honest with you, I really love food.
-In all shapes, all sizes, all kinds, it’s just one of the best things in the whole world isn’t it?
-It must have something to do with being brought up in one of the most exciting food capitals on the globe, and of course I’m talking about New York City here.
-I’ve been very lucky to have lived in The Big Apple my entire life, and in that time, I think I’ve actually came up with a pretty definitive list of where to find the best food in NYC, and believe me there’s a lot of places so in a way I’ve done the hard work for you!
-So here it is, my New York food guide, a comprehensive list of all my favourite joints that I know you’re going to love.
+In all shapes, all sizes, all kinds, it’s just one of the best things in the whole world, isn’t it?
+It must have something to do with being brought up in one of the most exciting food capitals on the globe, and of course, I’m talking about New York City here.
+I’ve been very lucky to have lived in The Big Apple my entire life, and in that time, I think I’ve actually come up with a pretty definitive list of where to find the best food in NYC, and believe me there’s a lot of places so in a way, I’ve done the hard work for you!
+So here it is, my New York food guide, a comprehensive list of all my favorite joints that I know you’re going to love.
 I’m going to be sharing some of the best restaurants to eat like a New Yorker, which when you think about it, is a pretty broad term.
 I know one thing, New Yorkers love all kinds of food, with one of the most diverse populations anywhere on the planet, it’s probably not a surprise that you’re going to find pretty much any kind of food here!
-I Whatever your tastes, there’ll be a ton of places to eat in New York that are going to be just right for you, so let’s try and find them.
+Whatever your tastes, there’ll be a ton of places to eat in New York that are going to be just right for you, so let’s try and find them.

-As I’ve said before, one of the things that makes New York so special for food is the fact that it has a history of celebrating all kinds of cultures and ethnicities.
-Take Katz’s Delicatessen for example, it’s a Jewish run deli down in lower Manhattan that’s been serving some of the best food in NYC for over a century.
+As I’ve said before, one of the things that make New York so special for food is the fact that it has a history of celebrating all kinds of cultures and ethnicities.
+Take Katz’s Delicatessen, for example, it’s a Jewish run deli down in lower Manhattan that’s been serving some of the best food in NYC for over a century.
 It’s been passed down through generations and claims to have the best pastrami in the city.
 And I can’t say I disagree on that, that stuff is incredible.
-It’s one of my must try restaurants in NYC because not only do you make your sandwich yourself, you can tell the guy who’s cutting the meat exactly what you want in there.
+It’s one of my must-try restaurants in NYC because not only do you make your sandwich yourself, you can tell the guy who’s cutting the meat exactly what you want in there.
 Just please don’t ask for anything other than mustard on your sandwich or else you’re probably going to get some pretty bad looks, and you don’t even want to know what happens if you ask for white bread.